i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

 Over the past 5 years, I started taking notes on what I observed being effective with my AAC users.
 I read A TON of research.
 I trialled different systems and finally came up with an effective 5 step approach to AAC implementation.

-PS: Before I get further, you should know that I turned these 5 steps into a best-selling AAC Implementation Toolkit that includes everything you need to get started.
-Click here to check it out in my TpT store.
+PS: Before I get further, you should know that I turned these 5 steps into a best-selling AAC Implementation Toolkit that includes everything you need to get started with AAC training, including handouts for parents and teachers.
+(Now available in Spanish as well!

 Below is the 5-step system I follow.
 You can skip steps as needed.
 For example, if your team is already familiar with what AAC is, start on step 2.
 If your team is already keeping device out and accessible, start on step 3.

-AAC Basics means that your team needs to get familiar with what AAC is, the different types (low vs high tech), who uses it, and why it’s important.
+Just because we use AAC everyday, it doesn’t mean that our staff and especially our parents know the basics.
+Our teams need to get familiar with what AAC is, the different types (low vs high tech), who uses it, and why it’s important.

 Consistent AAC access, while basic, is one of the biggest hurdles with some teams.
 During this step, teams should be focused on making sure AAC systems and devices are out and accessible AT ALL TIMES.
 Everyone should understand that these systems are our students’ voice and that it cannot be taken away.